parsamajidi21/RPmsg-Device-Tree/README.md

 **Note**: Sourcing export configures the shell environment for the current shell session.
 You must enter this command whenever you open a new shell session for use with OpenEmbedded.

 #### step 2:
-First of all the target machine should be specified and as the image is being built for the Verdin i.MX8 Mini, some changes are needed.
+All the target machine should be specified and as the image is being built for the Verdin i.MX8 Mini, some changes are needed.
 The following line in local.conf should be uncommented:
 ```bash
 MACHINE ?= "verdin-imx8mm"
 ```